How many times have you been on the receiving end of ‘the talk’ – the performance appraisal ‘talk’, that is?

 To maintain the integrity of the review process, leaders must incorporate specific behaviors that they have observed and share the complete performance appraisal method with team members.

 Doing so removes the veil of stress and allows the team member to actively participate in the process throughout the year.
-This approach in performance reviews also helps answer in questions prior to the year-end meeting thus building trust with the leader.
+This approach in performance reviews also helps answer questions before the year-end meeting, thus building trust with the leader.

-Scheduling discussions throughout the year to align the employee’s actual performance with his or her performance objectives is an important component of identifying the actions needed to either maintain or improve performance.
+Scheduling discussions throughout the year to align the employee’s actual performance with his or her performance objectives is an essential component of identifying the actions needed to either maintain or improve performance.

 Successful performance appraisals are free from subjectivity, personal attitudes toward an employee, and actions that may potentially violate Title VII.

-Subjectivity in performance appraisals is common when the leader fails to set clear guidelines or expectations on competencies or skills that the team member should demonstrate.
+Subjectivity in performance appraisals is expected when the leader fails to set clear guidelines or expectations on competencies or skills that the team member should demonstrate.

-Another common gap in the employee evaluation process involves situations where the leader either does not engage in the timely address of performance challenges in time to correct inappropriate behavior.
+Another standard gap in the employee evaluation process involves situations where the leader either does not engage in the timely address of performance challenges in time to correct inappropriate behavior.